bssw-psip/ptc-catalog/catalog/TestDrivenDevelopment.md

 # Test Driven Development

+## Target

-**Target**: Team transitions from a traditional development process to a test driven development process.
+Team transitions from a traditional development process to a test driven development process.

+## User Story

-**User Story**: As a project leader, I want a development team to transition from a development process where minimal testing is done or tests are added *after* implementing new functionality, to a TDD process so that team productivity will be improved.
+As a project leader, I want a development team to transition from a development process where minimal testing is done or tests are added *after* implementing new functionality, to a TDD process so that team productivity will be improved.